Areykal/Langchain-Chatbot/README.md

 # Sophia Chatbot User Guide

-#IPORTANT: For this chatbot to work in the context of your company, create a csv file consisting of user inputs and expected chatbot output.
+# IMPORTANT: For this chatbot to work in the context of your company, create a csv file consisting of user inputs and expected chatbot output.
-#Accounts needed:
+# Accounts needed:
 - Google account to access `GOOGLE_API_KEY` from https://aistudio.google.com/app/apikey
 - Upstash Redis account to access `REDIS_URL` and `REDIS_TOKEN` for the database at https://console.upstash.com